ray-project/kuberay/docs/guidance/stable-diffusion-rayservice.md

 ## Step 2: Install KubeRay operator

 Follow [this document](../../helm-chart/kuberay-operator/README.md) to install the nightly KubeRay operator via Helm.
-Note that the YAML file in Step 3 uses `serveConfigV2`, which is first supported by KubeRay v0.6.0.
+We're installing the nightly release here since this example's YAML file uses `serveConfigV2`, which uses features that will be released in KubeRay v0.6.0.

 ## Step 3: Install a RayService